 Minimum standards for the operation of a temporary food stall(PDF, 726.86 KB)

 Management of public health and safety at eventsPDF, 850.68 KB

 Food Safety Training

-'I'm Alert' online food safety training is recommended for food handlers and food business proprietors.
+'I'm Alert' or 'Do Food Safely' online food safety training is recommended for food handlers and food business proprietors.

 Food Safety is your Business.
 It is the responsibility of a Food Business to ensure that all food sold is safe and suitable.